Approximating CKY with Transformers: Model, Training, and Dataset Details

 \section{Model, Training, and Dataset Details}

 \paragraph{Dataset Details} We provide details on the standard constituency parsing datasets used in our experiments in Table~\ref{tab:datadetails}.

-\paragraph{Terms of Use} We used the standard English Penn Treebank, Chinese Penn Treebank, and the German and Korean parsing datasets from SPMRL 2013 and 2014 shared tasks in accordance with their licenses.
+\paragraph{Terms of Use} We used the standard English Penn Treebank, Chinese Penn Treebank, and treebanks (except for Arabic) from SPMRL 2013 and 2014 shared tasks in accordance with their licenses.
 Both PTB and CTB are under the Linguistic Data Consortium (LDC) licenses.
-The German and Korean datasets from SPMRL are not under any specific licenses.
+The German, Hebrew, Korean, and Swedish Treebank are not under any specific licenses.
+The Basque Treebank is licensed under the Creative Commons license.
+The Polish Treebank is licensed under GPL v3.
 We also use Hugging Face code and models in accordance with their licenses (Apache 2.0).
 For our deep learning framework, we use PyTorch~\citep{paszke2019pytorch} which is under the BSD-3 license.
 We also make use of code provided by \citet{kitaev-etal-2019-multilingual}\footnote{\url{https://github.com/nikitakit/self-attentive-parser}}.
 Their code is available under the MIT license.

 \paragraph{Computational Budget} All of our experiments were run on NVIDIA RTX A6000 GPUs.
 We provide the computational time of our experiments on constituency parsing datasets and a random PCFG.
 Since the training times of random PCFGs with $|\mcR|=100$, $400$, and $800$ rules are similar, we only provide that of the PCFG with $|\mcR|=400$.